-The electric sector is already at the forefront of California's fight against climate change and today accounts for only 19 percent of the state's GHG emissions.
+However, California's policy goals cannot be achieved by the electric sector alone which is already at the forefront of California's fight against climate change and today accounts for only 19 percent of the state's GHG emissions.
 Moreover, the electric sector continues to deal with industrywide changes that may compromise its ability to influence climate change policies.
 As more and more customers in the utility's service territory opt to procure their generation through Community Choice Aggregators (CCA) that can negotiate pricing with large generators, IOUs contend with CCA customers on the assessment of Power Charge Indifference Adjustment (PCIA) charge without distorting rates paid by bundled customers.
 The transportation sector (including fuel refining) and fossil fuels used in space and water heating now produce almost three times as many GHG emissions as the electric sector and more than 80 percent of the air pollution in California.
-Therefore, SCE believes a three-prong approach is needed to achieve California's environmental goals, namely, 1) continue carbon reduction in the electric sector, by increasing energy efficiency, providing 80 percent carbon-free energy through large-scale resources and distributed energy resources, 2) accelerate electrification of the transportation sector, including placing at least 7 million light-duty passenger vehicles on the roads and supporting a transition to zero-emission trucks and transit, and 3) increase electrification of buildings, by targeting to electrify nearly one third of residential and commercial space and water heaters.
-Accomplishing these tasks, just as was the case with achieving the goals of California's landmark carbon reduction bill AB-32, will require careful thought, broad market solutions, and flexibility so as to avoid undue cost implications and to continue California's role as a model for others to follow in responsible GHG reductions.
+Therefore, SCE believes a three-pronged approach is needed to achieve California's environmental goals, namely, 1) continue carbon reduction in the electric sector, by increasing energy efficiency, providing 80 percent carbon-free energy through large-scale resources and distributed energy resources, 2) accelerate electrification of the transportation sector, including placing at least 7 million light-duty passenger vehicles on the roads and supporting a transition to zero-emission trucks and transit, and 3) increase electrification of buildings, by targeting to electrify nearly one third of residential and commercial space and water heaters.
+Accomplishing these tasks, just as was the case with achieving the goals of California's landmark carbon reduction bill Assembly Bill (AB) 32, will require careful thought, broad market solutions, and flexibility so as to avoid undue cost implications and to continue California's role as a model for others to follow in responsible GHG reductions.